hilltracer/rchain/docs/rholang/rholangtut.md

 ### Beware of sending attenuators

-A basic principle to keep in mind with RChain processes is one that is similar to more traditional web applications: whatever code you send to another party can be disassembled.
+A basic principle to keep in mind with Rhonix processes is one that is similar to more traditional web applications: whatever code you send to another party can be disassembled.
 Ever since the late 1990s when buying things over the web became possible, [there have been e-commerce platforms](https://blog.detectify.com/2016/11/17/7-most-common-e-commerce-security-mistakes/) where the platform relied on the users' browsers to send the correct price of the item back to it.
 The authors didn't think about the user opening the developer tools and changing the price before it got sent back.
 The right way to build an e-commerce platform is to store the prices on the server and check them there.

 Suppose that Bob is willing to run some code for Alice; he has a contract that says something like, "Get a process from this channel and run it."